omgitsads/hudson-github-autobranch/README.md

-# Hudson Github Auto-Branch
+# Jenkins/Hudson Github Auto-Branch

-Autobranch Hudson jobs using Github Post-Receive hooks.
+Autobranch Jenkins/Hudson jobs using Github Post-Receive hooks.

 This is a sinatra application.
 It receives Github Post Commit Hooks and:

-* when a new commit is pushed to a branch, it runs the Hudson Jobs for this branch
+* when a new commit is pushed to a branch, it runs the Jenkins Jobs for this branch
-* when a new branch is created, it sets up Hudson Jobs for the new branch based on the existing Hudson Jobs
+* when a new branch is created, it sets up Jenkins Jobs for the new branch based on the existing Jenkins Jobs
-* when a branch is deleted, it deletes the Hudson Jobs running this branch
+* when a branch is deleted, it deletes the Jenkins Jobs running this branch

 ## Setup